zohirben/CV-Craft-AI/README.md

 # 3. Start the development server
 npm run dev

-# 4. Open in your browser
+# 4. Open in your browser (optional: edit port at settings.json)
 # Visit: http://localhost:5173
 ```